spsforks/QB64-Wiki/CHDIR.md

 > *Details:* **QB64** can use long or short (8.3 notation) file and path names.

-*Example 2:* Using the Windows API to find the current program's name and root path.
+Using the Windows API to find the current program's name and root path.
 The PATH$ is a shared function value.

 ```vb